 Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Keeping personal health records

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see a specialist like a dermatologist or oncologist, while others transition back to the general care of their family doctor or another health care professional.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see a specialist like a dermatologist or oncologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.

 Making healthy lifestyle choices

 Many people who are treated for skin cancer lead an active, outdoor lifestyle, and it is very important to take steps to protect your skin from further damage.
-Participating in outdoor activities before 10:00 AM or after 4:00 PM and wearing long sleeves, pants, broad-spectrum sunscreen, sunglasses with UV protection, and a wide-brimmed hat will protect against further skin damage.
+Participate in outdoor activities before 10:00 AM or after 4:00 PM.
+When you are outdoors, wear long sleeves, pants, broad-spectrum sunscreen, sunglasses with UV protection, and a wide-brimmed hat to protect against further skin damage.
 Learn more about protecting your skin from the sun.

-People recovering from skin cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from skin cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
-Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
+Your health care team can help you create an appropriate exercise plan based on your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.